 We do not judge the survivors who use our service or other OSARCC members, but we do not permit abuse of others and will challenge discrimination.

 We aim to empower survivors to make their own decisions and to support them in whatever way they need.

-Whatever a survivors says is confidential to the organisation within the limits of our safeguarding policies
+Whatever a survivor says is confidential to the organisation within the limits of our safeguarding policies.

 We provide a service free of charge in order to be accessible to all survivors.

 We are a non-directive and non-judgmental organisation, but we will challenge discrimination in any form.

 Committed to good practice

 We work hard to ensure our services are consistently offering high quality support.
 We welcome feedback from the survivors we support to ensure we are able to continue to develop our services.
 Please see the feedback page for more details.

 Led by women